 “What happened [against Austria] probably means I need to talk to the players one more time because I need to see how they feel about it, and that's an important discussion for us,” Southgate said.
 "I know there was some concern [of the gesture] that we lost some of the impact in March, so we need to think about whether we're going to continue doing the same thing after what happened, whether we're doing something different, and I'm sure players will have a really good view on that."

-Southgate provided an update on Henderson, who is scheduled to play a role after his three-and-one–game against Austria. half-monthly groin injury is dismissed just for inconvenience.
-Regarding the Croatia match, the coach said: “I don't think it would be fair to remove him from the game but I think it's clear to everyone how much football he missed.
+Southgate provided an update on Henderson, who is scheduled to play a role after his three-and-one–game against Austria. half a month's groin injury is dismissed just for inconvenience.
+Regarding the Croatia match, the coach said: “I don't think it would be fair to take him out, but I think it's clear to everyone how much football he missed.
 The timelines get harder with every practice session he might miss, and not having those game minutes against Austria is a blow.”

 Henderson's potential absence brings Jude Bellingham and Kalvin.
 Phillips was framed to start with Declan Rice in midfield against Croatia.
 Bellingham, 17, was impressed by his full debut against Austria and Phillips is in shape after a shoulder injury.
 “In full training, he has full strength,” Southgate said.
 “We had decided earlier in the week that the second match [against Romania] would give him as much time as possible to recover.